aimat-lab/gcnn_keras/README.md

 * Ragged Tensor:
 Here the nodelist of shape `(batch,None,F)` and edgelist of shape `(batch,None,Fe)` are given by ragged tensors with ragged dimension `(None,)`.
 The graph structure is represented by an indexlist of shape `(batch,None,2)` with index of incoming `i` and outgoing `j` node as `(i,j)`.
-The first index of incoming node `i` is expected to be sorted for faster pooling opertions.
+The first index of incoming node `i` is expected to be sorted for faster pooling opertions, but can also be unsorted (see layer arguments).
 Furthermore the graph is directed, so an additional edge with `(j,i)` is required for undirected graphs.
-In principle also the adjacency matrix can be represented as ragged tensor of shape `(batch,None,None)` but will be dense within each graph.
+To represent the adjacency matrix with non-integer entries, an edge-weight ragged tensor is to be provided.

 * Padded Tensor:
 The node- and edgelists are given by a full-rank tensor of shape `(batch,N,F)` with `N` or `M` being the maximum number of edges or nodes in the dataset,